A Brief Duro D/T Tutorial

 Comments

--- This is a line comment.
+var i int; -- This is an end-of-line comment.

-This is a
+/* This is a

-comment.
+comment. */

 Lines starting with #! are ignored to allow for Unix interpreter files.